zoekirsh/sinatra-basic-forms-lab/README.md

 ## Instructions

-The focus of this lab is to build a way for a user to go to a homepage, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information.
+The focus of this lab is to build a way for a user to go to a home page, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information.

 1. Build out a puppy class in `models/puppy.rb`.
 Since we are not using ActiveRecord in this lab, you will write a bare Ruby model (like you did in MOD1).
 Puppies should have `name`, `breed`, and `age` attributes.
 You will need to be able to pass these three attributes to initialization, as well as readers or accessors for the attributes.

-2. In `app.rb` build out a GET request to load a homepage.
-The homepage should go to the main route `/`.
+2. In `app.rb` build out a GET request to load a home page.
+The home page should go to the main route `/`.

 3. The home page will also need a new view `index.erb`.
 This page should